AsamK/signal-cli/README.md

    The binary is available at *build/native-image/signal-cli*

-## Troubleshooting
+## FAQ and Troubleshooting
-If you use a version of the Oracle JRE and get an InvalidKeyException you need to enable unlimited strength crypto.
-See https://stackoverflow.com/questions/6481627/java-security-illegal-key-size-or-default-parameters for instructions.
+For frequently asked questions and issues have a look at the [wiki](https://github.com/AsamK/signal-cli/wiki/FAQ)

 ## License